mattrob33/RefTagger/README.md

 # RefTagger
-RefTagger is an Android library that transforms Bible references into clickable links, targetting the free BibleGateway API.
+RefTagger is an Android library that transforms Bible references into clickable links, targeting the free BibleGateway API.

 ## Transform References